 The first of these synchronous projects was a full-CG advertisement created for JD.com, a beautiful story set on a misty, midnight lake, which reveals the story of a fisherman, his dog, and a pesky heron.

 “This was the first time we used AWS.
 It was incredibly valuable to have that level of compute resource on-hand.
 We didn't feel that we were sharing the power with other projects,” says Nicholas.

-By the time they began working through their second project – this time an advertisement for Inuit – the team had a full grasp on rendering in the cloud.
+By the time they began working through their second project – this time an advertisement for Inuit – the team had a full grasp on cloud rendering.
 “It's fair to say not having that extra render capacity on this project could have caused problems,” says Nicholas.

 Deadline came in particularly useful for the studio, as it seamlessly supports the tools Passion Pictures currently uses, such as Arnold, Maya, and Nuke.
 This helped the team focus on creative iterations and developing an engaging narrative, rather than losing time to technicalities.